Jerry0666/Network-function-UDM-introduction/README.md

 authSubs, res, err := client.AuthenticationDataDocumentApi.QueryAuthSubsData(context.Background(), supi, nil)
 ```
 (in udm/internal/sbi/producer/generate_auth_data.go GenerateAuthDataProcedure function)
-From the code we can see UDM first de-conceal SUCI(line 5), then use QueryAuthSubsData to get authSub form UDR.
-After that, UDM use these information to create the authentication vector.
+From the code, we can see UDM first de-conceal SUCI (line 5), then use QueryAuthSubsData to get authSub from UDR.
+After that, UDM uses this information to create the authentication vector.

-Then we record the packet sent in the registration process, and find the packet according to the uri specified by the specification, we can find the packet corresponding to this service.
+Then we record the packet sent in the registration process and find the packet according to the URI specified by the specification.
+We can find the packet corresponding to this service.

 ![upload_3b177b07a98719c89de8d2cce9594c36](https://github.com/Jerry0666/Network-function-UDM-introduction/assets/131638457/c8519f34-e29b-42df-9c59-215c01ac91b7)

-Open the response packet, we can see the response body match the AuthenticationInfoResult data type.
+Open the response packet, and we can see the response body matches the AuthenticationInfoResult data type.

 ![upload_dde9cead3e40f645128a006d5bc56681](https://github.com/Jerry0666/Network-function-UDM-introduction/assets/131638457/0e34a230-6f2d-42a1-88ff-504061725803)

 ![upload_f24e1640d05c1614d277517d35b6520f](https://github.com/Jerry0666/Network-function-UDM-introduction/assets/131638457/93a1b4db-77ad-42a7-91f9-8fdfcf99a9b6)

-After AUSF authenticate the UE, it will confirm the result with UDM.
-These information will be used in linking authentication confirmation to Nudm_UECM_Registration procedure from AMF.
+After AUSF authenticates the UE, it will confirm the result with UDM.
+These details will be used in linking authentication confirmation to the Nudm_UECM_Registration procedure from AMF.

 ```golang=
 func communicateWithUDM(ue *context.AmfUe, accessType models.AccessType) error {